-A licence is required for the public use and screening of filmed works.
+A licence is required for the public use and screening of films.
 But what does “public screening” mean?

 May I screen films and documentaries at school during class, at a youth centre, at a library or at an after-school club?

-Screening films and documentaries at schools, youth centres, libraries or after-school clubs constitutes public use of the work which requires a licence from the copyright holders.
-A licence is required also for the screening of short excerpts of a few minutes or seconds.
+Screening films and documentaries at schools, youth centers, libraries, or after-school clubs constitute public use of the work which requires a license from the copyright holders.
+A license is required also for the screening of a few minutes or seconds.

 May I screen films to an audience from legal streaming services?